Professor and Vice Chair for Education, Behavioral and Community Health Sciences

 I am committed to an integrated public health program of conducting innovative research, educating the next generation of professionals and serving communities.
 The primary focus of my work is on the complex realities and context of women’s health, specifically the syndemic interactions of sexual & reproductive health, intimate partner violence, substance use and mental health.
 Over the past 20 years, I have developed a research agenda that focuses on various pieces of this puzzle among populations in multiple settings and I have successfully illustrated the strength of mixed methods for informing action-oriented research.
 I intentionally use a partnership approach to my work and enjoy strong collaborations with academic colleagues, graduate students and community partners.

-My experience living in Thailand as a child, education and training in cultural anthropology, international health and social and behavioral sciences, and commitment to health equity provide a solid foundation for my approach to public health research, education and practice which is best summarized in the 2014 Methods in Community Health: Integrated and Engaged Approaches book that I developed and co-edited.
+My experience living in Thailand as a child, education and training in cultural anthropology, international health and social and behavioral sciences, and commitment to health equity provide a solid foundation for my approach to public health research, education and practice which is best summarized in the 2014 Methods in Community Health: Integrated and Engaged Approaches book (Springer Publishing) that I developed and co-edited.

 1994 New York University, New York, NY, BA Cultural Anthropology